Image Pipeline

 - Developer opens MR modifying

-images/nginx/ - GitLab CI pipeline and Konflux pipelines start in parallel, and Konflux jobs appear as external jobs in the GitLab CI pipeline
+images/nginx/ - GitLab CI pipeline and Konflux pipelines start in parallel

 - Konflux builds